bpkerns15/Hitters/README.md

 # Knights Hitters Sheets
-The Knights Hutters Sheets creates a PowerPoint file containing a scouting slide for a list of hitters from a Trackman V3 CSV.
+The Knights Hitters Sheets creates a PowerPoint file containing a scouting slide for a list of hitters from a Trackman V3 CSV.
 The report looks like below and contains the following:

 ![alt text](https://github.com/cheath5155/KnightsHittersSheets/blob/main/Example.jpg)